rednafi/crusher/README.md

     This should give you a similar output as before.

-* Also, you may want to exclude the result of an JSON attribute—useful while doing documentation.
+* Also, you may want to exclude the result of a JSON attribute—useful while doing documentation.
 To do so, use the `--hide_values` flag.

     ```bash
     crusher \